What aligns with the Trainer’s thoughts?

 The importance of using proper form often gets lost in translation, as many people who start an exercise program focus on the destination instead of the journey.
 Whether you’re doing bicep curls or running on the treadmill, all personal trainers will agree: focus on form, and you’ll maximize your workout time without struggling to shed the fat.

 Have you ever finished a round of sit-ups—but just barely—because you experienced excruciating back pain?
 Proper form is mandatory!
 Without it, you run the risk of injury.
 Do you have little time to devote to an exercise program?
-Breathe easy, knowing that when you devote a moment or two to proper alignment of your spine, knees, and back,
+Breathe easy, knowing that when you devote a moment or two to the proper alignment of your spine, knees, and back,

 you’ll save time in the weight room by exercising correctly—which in turn, makes every second count.